likesjx/obsidian-ado-plugin/README.md

 4. Configure the following fields:
    - **ADO Personal Access Token**: Enter your Azure DevOps PAT.
    - **ADO Organization URL**: Enter your Azure DevOps organization URL (e.g., `https://dev.azure.com/yourorganization`).
+   - **ADO Project Name**: Enter the name of your Azure DevOps project (this is now required for the "Open in ADO" link in the epic popover).
    - **Refresh Interval**: Set how often (in minutes) the plugin should refresh data from Azure DevOps.
 5. Your settings are saved automatically.